Why Root Cause Analysis Is the Foundation of Corrective Action

 The Team Is More Important than the Tool

 However, the largest factor determining the effectiveness of root cause seems to be, according to the research, how effective the corrective action team works together.
 Critical areas seem to be a knowledgeable facilitator, how comfortable the team is challenging assumptions and critically evaluating the direction of the analysis.

-Besides the experience of the team, the type of problem or nonconformance should also play a role in selecting a tool for corrective action.
+Besides the experience of the team, the type of problem or nonconformance should also play a role in selecting a quality tool for corrective action.
 For example, using a simple tool like Five Whys might seem appropriate for determining why a customer’s order was shipped late, but where issues of health, safety or other high risks are involved, a more comprehensive tool like Current Reality Tree, Cause and Effect Diagram, or Interrelationship Diagram would be more appropriate

-Common Factors for Root Cause Analysis
+Steps to Root Cause Analysis

-There are at least 10 root cause analysis tools, and they all seem to have their supporters and detractors.
+There are many root cause analysis tools, and they all seem to have their supporters and detractors.
 You should choose which ever tool fits your organizational needs the best, or even mix and blend methods if you feel it is effective for your purposes.
 Then training should communicate established root cause analysis practices throughout the organization.

-- Implement the changes.
+Implement the Solution

-- Verify after an appropriate period of time that there is no reoccurrence.
+Verify after an appropriate period of time that there is no reoccurrence.
 (Some organizations require that verification be performed by someone not involved in the root cause analysis.)

-- Periodically verify the effectiveness of the corrective action program and the associated root cause analysis.
+Periodically verify the effectiveness of the corrective action program and the associated root cause analysis.
 If corrective actions are not, in a large view, successful at identifying root causes and preventing reoccurrence, then new methods, a new process, or additional training may be needed.

 While the many tools available for conducting root cause analysis may all be effective, their effectiveness is very dependent on how they are implemented: data collection, involvement and training of team members, a communicative and qualified facilitator, how questions are asked and answered, and follow-up verification.
 They are all critical to the success of the root cause analysis process, upon which corrective action relies.